hashbite/gatsby-mdx-suite/README.md

 ## Automated documentation

 The documentation is generated via the amazing docz project.
 The new version uses GatsbyJS as main renderer.
 A perfect match.
-This documentation serves multiple purposes:
+This generated documentation will serve multiple purposes:

 * Provide a introduction to Markdown and MDX to support new users
 * Give an overview of all components integrated into the project